rootix/foodcal/database/database-setup.md

 )
 ```

-7. Create Users role with the following permissions:
+7. Create Users role with the following permissions and ensure, that in the Membership tab, you add the Users collection to the role

 ![Users Role Permissions](users-role.png)